Irish paper money

 Both dates of the Carolan 50 note were printed as replacement notes with KKK prefix.

-Replacement notes are rarely offered for either date.
+Irish 50 pound replacement notes are rarely offered for either date.
 At least two examples of replacement notes dated 01.11.82 are known in UNC grade, having been obtained by collectors directly from a block at the Central Bank of Ireland.
 The two notes are close in number, but non-sequential.

 Three further examples are known in GVF grade, with a few notes seen in grades lower than VF.